 Human Rights Watch is concerned that authorities will exploit the broad wording of the new penal code provision on incitement to hatred and discrimination to suppress speech or advocacy that seeks to advance the interests of specific segments of society, as they did in their bans of the CODESA and Ifni Memory and Rights associations on grounds of discrimination.

 Eric Goldstein, deputy director of the Middle East and North Africa division, researched and wrote this report.
 Joe Stork, deputy director of the Middle East and North Africa division, edited it.
 Clive Baldwin, senior legal advisor, conducted legal review.
 Tom Porteous, deputy program director, conducted program review.
 Ahmed Benchemsi, advocacy and communications director for the Middle East and North Africa division, and Brahim Elansari, research assistant with the division, commented helpfully on the draft.
 Starling Carter, Middle East and North Africa division intern, provided extensive research assistance.
 Intern Zouhair Maazouz also helped with research.

-Harout Ekmanian and Lila Hassan, associates with the Middle East and North Africa division, and Sarkis Balkhian, senior associate with the Middle East and North Africa division, assisted in the production and proofreading of this report.
+Harout Ekmanian, associate with the Middle East and North Africa division, and Sarkis Balkhian, senior associate with the Middle East and North Africa division, assisted in the production and proofreading of this report.
 Olivia Hunter, photography/publication associate, Jose Martinez, senior coordinator, and Fitzroy Hepkins, administrative manager, prepared this report for publication.